 After wandering around the visitor center we hopped back in the car and headed down to the coast.
 We enjoyed the winding roads that lead through the forest to expansive views of the coast!
 Our next stop was Pigeon Point Lighthouse.
 Make sure and have your directions already set before you head out because there is little to no cell reception in the park.

 Whale season is upon us and Pigeon Point Lighthouse is a wonderful place to view the migration!
 We showed up and were immediately seeing whale spouts not too far off the point!
 We stayed there and enjoyed the views and the extended calmness before heading north to home.
 We had been to Pigeon Point before so we skipped the museum and gift shop but it is well worth the time to walk around it.
 Did you know Pigeon Point has a hostel you can stay at??
 This too is on our bucket list!

-Parking=$10, flushing toilets at the visitor center and campgrounds, mostly shaded, 3.5 miles, 130 ft elevation gain, no dogs and a crumb free forest.
-Nearest food area is Davenport (on your way to Pigeon Point).
+Parking=$10, flushing toilets at the visitor center and campgrounds, mostly shaded 3.5 miles, 130 ft elevation gain, no dogs, and a crumb-free forest.
+The nearest food area is Davenport (on your way to Pigeon Point).
 We used the trail description from Redwood Hikes and checked the Big Basin Redwoods SP website for updates on trail closures.

 Things We Love: